lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

-This draft defines the way Static Context Header Compression (SCHC) header compression can be applied to the Constrained Application Protocol (CoAP).
+This document defines how Static Context Header Compression (SCHC) header compression can be applied to the Constrained Application Protocol (CoAP).
 SCHC is a header compression mechanism adapted for constrained devices.
-SCHC uses a static description of the header to reduce the redundancy and the size of the information in the header.
+SCHC uses a static description of the header to reduce the redundancy and the size of the information in it.
-While {{rfc8724}} describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.
+While [rfc8724] describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.
-The CoAP header structure differs from IPv6 and UDP since CoAP uses a flexible header with a variable number of options, themselves of variable length.
+The CoAP header structure differs from IPv6 and UDP since CoAP uses a flexible header with multiple options, themselves of variable length.
 The CoAP protocol messages format is asymmetric: the request messages have a header format different from the one in the response messages.
-This specification gives guidance on how to apply SCHC to flexible headers and how to leverage the asymmetry for more efficient compression Rules.
+This specification gives guidance on applying SCHC to flexible headers and how to leverage the asymmetry for more efficient compression Rules.

 --- middle

 # Introduction {#Introduction}

+CoAP [rfc7252] is a web transfer protocol based on REST (Representational state transfer) services for constrained nodes and networks.
-CoAP {{rfc7252}} is designed to easily interop with HTTP (Hypertext Transfer Protocol) and is optimized for REST-based (Representational state transfer) services.
-Although CoAP was designed for constrained devices, the size of a CoAP header still is too large for the constraints of LPWAN (Low Power Wide Area Networks) and some compression is needed to reduce the header size.
+Although constrained devices use CoAP, the size of a CoAP header is still too large for the constraints of LPWAN (Low Power Wide Area Networks), and some compression is needed to reduce the header size.

-The {{rfc8724}} defines SCHC, a header compression mechanism for LPWAN network based on a static context.
-Section 5 of the {{rfc8724}} explains the architecture where compression and decompression are done.
-The context is known by both ends before transmission.
-The way the context is configured, provisioned or exchanged is out of the scope of this document.
+The [rfc8724] defines SCHC, a header compression mechanism for the LPWAN networks based on a static context.
+Section 5 of the [rfc8724] explains the process of compression and decompression, where both ends known the context before transmission.
+The way the context is configured, provisioned, or exchanged is out of the scope of this document.

-CoAP is an End-to-End protocol at the application level, so CoAP compression requires to install common Rules between two hosts and IP Routing may be needed to allow End-to-End communication.
-Therefore, SCHC compression may apply at two different levels, one to compress IP and UDP as described in {{rfc8724}} in the LPWAN network and another at the application level.
-These two compressions may be independent.
-The Compression Rules can be set up by two independent entities and are out of the scope of this document.
-In both cases, SCHC mechanism remains the same.

 SCHC compresses and decompresses headers based on shared contexts between devices.
 Each context consists of multiple Rules.
 Each Rule can match header fields and specific values or ranges of values.
-If a Rule matches, the matched header fields are substituted by the RuleID and optionally some residual bits.
-Thus, different Rules may correspond to different types of packets that a device expects to send or receive.
+If a Rule matches, the matched header fields are replaced by the RuleID and some residual bits.
+Thus, different Rules may correspond to divers protocols packets that a device expects to send or receive.

-A Rule describes the complete header of the packet with an ordered list of fields descriptions, see section 7 of {{rfc8724}}, thereby each description contains the field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).
+A Rule describes the complete header of the packet with an ordered list of fields descriptions; see section 7 of [rfc8724].
+Thereby each description contains the field ID (FID), its length (FL), and its position (FP), a direction indicator (DI) (upstream, downstream, and bidirectional), and some associated Target Values (TV).

-A Matching Operator (MO) is associated to each header field description.
+A Matching Operator (MO) is associated with each header field description.
 The Rule is selected if all the MOs fit the TVs for all fields of the incoming header.
-In that case, a Compression/Decompression Action (CDA) associated to each field defines how the compressed and the decompressed values are computed.
+In that case, a Compression/Decompression Action (CDA) associated with each field give the method to compress and decompress each field.
 Compression mainly results in one of 4 actions:

 *  send the field value,
 *  send nothing,
 *  send some least significant bits of the field or
 *  send an index.

-After applying the compression there may be some bits to be sent, these values are called Compression Residues.
+After applying the compression, there may be some bits to be sent.
+These values are called Compression Residues.

-SCHC is a general mechanism that can be applied to different protocols, the exact Rules to be used depend on the protocol and the application.
-The section 10 of the {{rfc8724}} describes the compression scheme for IPv6 and UDP headers.
+SCHC is a general mechanism applied to different protocols, the exact Rules to be used depending on the protocol and the application.
+Section 10 of the [rfc8724] describes the compression scheme for IPv6 and UDP headers.
 This document targets the CoAP header compression using SCHC.

 ## Terminology